dong-hao/EM3DVP/README.md

 ## UNITS
 currently the internal unit here is the 'practical' one, as used in most survey files (mV/km/nT) for E/B.
-To convert to Ohm (used by Weerachai's code) one need to multiply the values by ~796.
+To convert to Ohm (used by Weerachai's code) one needs to multiply the values by ~796.
-To convert to V/m/T (used by ModEM) one need to multiply the values by 0.001
+To convert to V/m/T (used by ModEM) one needs to multiply the values by 0.001

 ## SIGN
 currently the internal time harmonic sign convention is plus (+), or exp(i\omega t).
 Be careful when you need to deal with data with (-) convention.